Decentralized-Credit/ui-library/README.md

 This is a React-based UI library for Decentralized Credit.
 It is built with Tailwind CSS and Typescript.
 Shadcn components are used for the UI components.
 Storybook is used for the documentation and development.

+Check out the [Storybook](https://deployed-link-TBD") for the documentation and development.

 ## Getting Started

 ### Prerequisites